GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Related Work

+In contrast, \sysname can tolerate many malicious devices in any distribution.
+Other works in this field introduce some form of centralization, such as a trusted base station making decisions~\cite{ids_central, ids_central2}, or a privileged group of nodes on top of a hierarchy of clusters~\cite{ids_cluster_hierarchy}.

-However, all collective attestation protocols rely on a central authority, the so-called \emph{verifier}, which has to supervise the attestation and needs to be trusted by the entire network.
-Further, these approaches aim to verify the whole system at once on request, whereas \acs{title} ensures security in a sustainable way by giving all nodes a tool to continuously and autonomously validate each other.
+\paragraph{Collective Attestation} The first step towards scalable attestation of large groups of interconnected devices, i.e., collective attestation, was made by SEDA~\cite{seda}.
+SEDA, like all other schemes that followed in the collective attestation literature~\cite{sana,seed,wise,salad} assume a central verifier; hence, they are not applicable in the autonomous scenarios targeted by \sysname.
+Further, these approaches aim to verify the whole system at once on request, whereas \sysname ensures security in a sustainable way by giving all nodes a tool to continuously and autonomously validate each other.

-\paragraph{Anomaly Detection.} Another approach to identify adversaries in a network is to detect abnormal behavior.
-In the field of Wireless Sensor Networks this is achieved by recognizing outliers in the aggregated sensor data of all sensors in the network \cite{wsnoutlier1, wsnoutlier2}.
-Among others, one source of these outliers can be malicious attacks \cite{wsnoutlier1}.
-This, however, assumes comparable data among the nodes.

-Other works have focused on detecting anomalies in a system via statistics, pattern recognition and machine learning.
-This approach is thoroughly examined in the field of Intrusion Detection Systems, which have gained much attention in recent years \cite{idssurvey,ids2,ids3,ids4}.
-However, these approaches assume a central entity conducting the analysis.
-Further, they target detection of specific attacks, such as a Botnet participating in DDoS attacks.